ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 The expressive mathematical power of machine learning algorithms - in particular deep learning - means that they generalize across multiple problems, such as computer vision or decision making.

 There are approaches other than deep learning within machine learning - logistic regression, random forests and support vector machines are other machine learning algorithms that deliver business value today.
 Deep learning excels on problems where the structure of the network (i.e. convolution or recurrent) will take advantage of structure within data (i.e. images or text).
 They are also able to make use (in fact require) massive amounts of data.

-The problem with classicial machine learning is that it doesn't benefit much from massive amounts of data - see Figure 2 below.
+The problem with classicial machine learning is that it doesn't benefit much from massive amounts of data - see Figure 2.

 ![fig2]({{ '/assets/ml_energy/fig2.png' }})

 **Figure 2 – amount of data versus machine learning algorithm performance.
-Adapted from the talk [AI is the new electricity - Andrew Ng](https://www.youtube.com/watch?v=21EiKfQYZXc)**
+[Adapted from AI is the new electricity - Andrew Ng](https://www.youtube.com/watch?v=21EiKfQYZXc)**

 ## learning what humans can't

-Machine learning is a family of algorithms that **learn patterns in data**.
+Machine learning is a family of algorithms that learn patterns in data.
 Traditionally humans would write code to tell a machine what to do.
 Machine learning models figure out solutions for themselves.
-Data is the teacher.
+Data is the source of knowledge - the teacher.

 **Learning allows machines to exceed human performance**.
 Deep learning has blown past the previous state of the art in fundamental computer science problems such as computer vision and natural language understanding.

-Giving machines the ability to see and understand language allows machine learning to generalize into different domains.
-The same vision models can be used for collision detection in autonomous driving or for spotting cancer in x-rays.
-The same language models can be used to both listen to and respond in conversations on any topic.

-This ability to see and learn can be used in almost any industry.
-It's hard to think of a vertical industry that machine learning won't transform.
-The limiting factor is usually digitization.
-Internet technology is already digitized, whereas many medical records or energy systems are not.
+It's also already better than any human at complex games such as Go.

+Previously computers were limited by the intelligence of the programmer - now they are limited by the infomation available in data.

 ## Deep Blue vs. AlphaGo